 The complex nature of the issue…

-During two workshops the group explored the issue of E. coli contamination at Marrs Beach and Shingle Beach – here's a picture showing just how complex this issue is!
+Before the first meeting, group members took part in two workshops.
+During these workshops the group explored the issue of E. coli contamination at Marrs Beach and Shingle Beach – here's a picture showing just how complex this issue is!

-The working group has identified a number of new water sampling sites around the catchment and these are now being sampled weekly to gain more information on potential sources of contamination.
+- The working group has completed the sampling programme that was set up in 2018.
+A number of new water quality monitoring sites had been established around the catchment to gain more information on potential sources of contamination.

 How can I contribute?